 After the clocks went back in October, the afternoon light started fading sooner.
-Inevitably, this leads to people switching lights on earlier in the day, and keeping them on for longer hours a day.
-Changing old-style, incandescent light bulbs for energy efficient lighting like LEDs can help to save energy in winter and sustainable living, as you not only use less energy to power them, but the LED lights themselves last longer too.
-Turning lights off whenever you are not using will help greatly to save energy in winter.
+Inevitably, this leads to people switching lights on earlier in the day and keeping them on for longer hours a day.
+Changing old-style, incandescent light bulbs for energy-efficient lighting like LEDs can help to save energy in winter and create a sustainable living, as you not only use less energy to power them but the LED lights themselves last longer too.
+Turning lights off whenever you are not using them will help significantly to save energy in winter.

 3· Caring For Your Central Heating

 If you have a boiler and radiators in the home to provide heat, make sure that they are properly maintained so that they can perform at their optimum efficiency.

 This means that less power is needed to produce the amount of heat that is needed.
 Bleed radiators and get boilers checked regularly.
 Line the walls behind radiators with tin foil so that more heat can reflect out into the room.
 Use a timer so that your central heating can turn off when you are not in the house to save energy in winter.

 Keeping out the draughts can be done via a few methods.
 Start small by lining curtains and blinds and using draught excluders to provide a thicker layer of insulation against any cold air that might come in through cracks and gaps in your windows and doors.
 Fit carpets and rugs to wooden floors to add cosiness underfoot/ Do a thorough check of your home to see if there are any places where cold air could be getting in.
 Don’t forget to lag your pipes to avoid a catastrophic water burst, which can cause damage and increase energy costs.
 Is your attic properly insulated?
 Now is the time to check.

 5· Wising Up With The Washing